Devin Dreeshen's happy talk about workplace safety undermines the battle against COVID-19

 By insisting Alberta's meat-packing plants are safe to work in despite crowded conditions and ignoring workers' pleas to temporarily close large slaughterhouses to halt the spread of COVID-19, Alberta Agriculture Minister Devin Dreeshen appears to be actively undermining the provincial fight against the coronavirus.

-It may have seemed faintly credible when Dreeshen told the legislature on April Fool's Day that "under the advice of our chief medical officer food processing facilities have implemented additional sanitation procedures to ensure that the safety of their workers and their inspectors is paramount."
+It may have seemed faintly credible when Dreeshen told the legislature on April Fools' Day that "under the advice of our chief medical officer food processing facilities have implemented additional sanitation procedures to ensure that the safety of their workers and their inspectors is paramount."

 Responding to a softball question gently lobbed from the UCP backbenches, Dreeshen went on to piously note that "COVID-19 is not a food borne illness," as if to say, it's fine if the workers get sick, as long as the meat's OK.